Brookfield Zoo names 2-month-old wolf pup after Native American tribe

 BROOKFIELD, Ill. — Brookfield Zoo’s newest wolf pup has finally been named.

-The two-year-old pup was named Ahote pronounced Ah-ho-teh), a Native American Hopi origin and means “restless one.”
+The two-month-old pup was named Ahote pronounced Ah-ho-teh), a Native American Hopi origin and means “restless one.”

 Ahote is one of seven pups who were born at the zoo on April 27.